Consequences of Missing Elements on a Tax Invoice

 • How do I fix a GST error?

-• Can the GST bill be changed?
+• Can you change the GST bill?

 It is also not possible to change e-invoices through the e-invoice site.
 The taxpayer must either send a debit note or change or cancel the e-invoice on the GST site.